The following section is based on the guidelines of the International Committee on Publication Ethics (COPE).

-All the persons who made considerable contribution to pursuing the study shall be listed as co-authors of the article.
+Only the persons who made considerable contribution to pursuing the study can be listed as co-authors of the article.
 The persons who did not participate in the research and/or writing the manuscript must not be listed as co-authors.
 In other cases the research participants who significantly influenced a particular substantive aspect of the research project should be acknowledged or listed as contributors.

 The author maintaining correspondence about the submission is responsible for distributing the information regarding the procedure of the manuscript consideration in the journal to all other co-authors, approved the final version of the paper and agreed to its submission for publication.

 The author can withdraw a submission from consideration at any stage before signing a license agreement and is obliged to notify the editorial office about it.